Malcolm T. Elliott: Marketing and No 1

 In the 1980s, Elliott graduated from the University of New South Wales with a business marketing diploma and held a number of high-profile positions.
 He was marketing director of News Limited, Westfield, RCA Records, Domino Computers and CMS Computer Enhancements.
 He hosted 2GB afternoons in 1992–93.
 From 1993 to 2004 he worked at 2UE-4BC as the Sunday mornings presenter, rating number one for seven years and, at the same time, was the night time fill-in for Stan Zemanek.

 Health

-On 11 June 2004 he underwent quintuple bypass surgery after experiencing shortness of breath whilst on holiday at his new Northern Rivers home.
-He left 2UE in October 2004 to retire to the Northern Rivers region of New South Wales.
+On 11 June 2004, Elliott underwent quintuple bypass surgery after experiencing shortness of breath whilst on holiday at his new home in Northern Rivers region of New South Wales.
+He left 2UE in October 2004 to retire to the Northern Rivers.
 In March 2010 he underwent twelve weeks of radiotherapy at Coffs Harbour Hospital for prostate cancer.
-On 12 October 2015 he underwent heart ablation surgery and the inserting of a Pacemaker/Defibrillator at Pindara Hospital at Benowa Waters in Queensland.
+On 12 October 2015 he underwent heart ablation surgery and the inserting of a pacemaker/defibrillator at Pindara Hospital at Benowa Waters in Queensland.
 On 28 January 2016 he had his gallbladder removed and an umbilical hernia repaired at the John Flynn Hospital at Tugun.